Will Kimmel: Racing career

 In January 2014, Kimmel announced that he would be driving for TriStar Motorsports part-time in the Nationwide Series during the 2014 season, competing in five events driving the No. 44 Toyota.

 On May 12, 2015, Kimmel joined Go FAS Racing for his Sprint Cup Series debut, which took place in the Quaker State 400 at Kentucky.
 Kimmel finished in 38th, five laps behind the leaders.
 He then raced at Kansas for the Hollywood Casino 400, and finished 39th.

+Kimmel crew chiefed his team's No. 68 car in the ARCA season-opener at Daytona in 2026.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)